 In the beautiful contemporary surroundings of Il Buco, the tasteful, well-spaced furniture is canopied by a domed ceiling of indigenous tuff stone.
 These chunky blocks of stone made from volcanic rock liberally found in this region of Italy remind us of the legacy of Vesuvius.
 This unique setting creates a romantic and intimate experience, not unlike dining in a cave.

 Any feeling of austerity is cleverly dispersed by the light contemporary interior that makes the space relaxed and comfortable.

 As in all Amalfi Coast restaurants, the knowledgeability and grace of the staff are enhanced even further by the warmth with which guests are greeted.
 As you feast on Homemade Ravioli filled with Rosemary Scented Lamb and Ichitana Sauce or devour the Linguini with Lemon-scented Scorpion Fish on Roe and a Sundried Tomato Sauce your every need will be anticipated.

 The stiff formality, so often experienced in Michelin starred properties, is nowhere evident here.

 Lunch 12:30-14:30 / Dinner 19:30-22:30.
 Il Buco menu.

 Closed Wednesday – Booking recommended – Credit Cards accepted

-The homemade pastas, the array of sea food and meat dishes are terrific value.
-As you watch the sun slip beneath the horizon you will be glad you went ‘off grid’ for an evening or two.
+The homemade pasta, the array of seafood and meat dishes are a terrific value.
+As you watch the sun slip beneath the horizon you will be glad you went ‘off the grid’ for an evening or two.